Pathological skin picking: a disorder that will hurt your skin

 Are women at the highest risk of getting pathological skin picking?

-Gender may affect the likelihood of getting pathological skin picking.
-While anyone can develop this disorder, women are at the highest risk, according to a study from the Psychiatry journal.
-A typical patient is a female, in her teens to late 30s, who primarily picks pimples and scabs on her face, but may choose other parts of the body too.
+This supports the idea that gender may affect the likelihood of getting pathological skin picking.
+The case report adds that the typical PSP patient is a female, in her teens to late 30s, who primarily picks pimples and scabs on her face, but may choose other parts of the body too.

-The Journal of Psychiatric Research published a study that found 55.4% of the participants with current face picking disorder were female.
+In 2020, the Journal of Psychiatric Research published a study on the prevalence of skin picking (excoriation) disorder, which found 55.4% of the participants with current face picking disorder were female.
 Additionally, 54.1% of subjects who reported lifetime skin picking disorder were women as well.

-A different study, from the General Hospital Psychiatry, discovered that 1916 of 6000 surveyed university students had pathological skin picking disorder.
+Another study on skin picking disorder in university students published in the March 2013 issue of General Hospital Psychiatry discovered that 4.2% or 80 of 1,916 surveyed university students had pathological skin picking disorder.
 The condition was more prevalent among female students.
 The study also found that women with skin picking also experienced more depressive symptoms while males with this disorder had higher BMI and perceived themselves as less attractive.

 In a nutshell, while the condition can affect both genders, women are indeed at a higher risk.

 What are the possible complications you can suffer when you have pathological skin picking?